 - Video surveillance for offices, ports, parking lots, parks, stadiums, malls, train stations, etc…

 The challenge is not in acquiring surveillance data from these video cameras, but in identifying what is valuable, what can be ignored, and what demands immediate attention.

 According to the 29th Annual Retail Technology Study by RIS, only 3% of retailers have already implemented computer vision technology, with 40% planning to implement it within the next two years.
 The customer experience can be redefined by making store layout improvement decisions based on real data rather than guesswork.
 Consumers expect as much personalization and convenience in retail stores as they experience online.
 Applications enabled by computer vision such as product scanning, virtual mirrors, OCR-based inventory management, and more will drive the future of successful brick and mortar retailers.

 The potential for AI and machine learning to enable and improve computer vision systems is almost without limit.
-Explore how Dynam.AI clients have improved processes and performance for themselves and their customers.
+Reach out today to learn how Dynam.AI can help you get the most out of your image and video data.